mongulu-cm/chama/frontend/README.md

 Chama project - Generic Cms of associations

+# How to run the project?
+## Installation
+npm install

+## serve on dev mode
+npm run start

 ## How is build?
 Components services provider configuratiion of all main component about information to display, color and ...